wkapil/GNCDataProj/CodeBook.md

 The subjects who carried out the experiment are represented as a number from 1 to 30.
 For each measurement the mean, stddev, and mean frequency were calculated.

+### Transformations

+Training and test data set rows were appended and then a unified data set created from the source files.

+Measurements were extracted for mean, standard deviation for each measurement.

+variable/column names were labeled with descriptive cleaner names.

+Results were output as an indepenent tidy data set at ./TidyDataSet.txt